tobybreckon/cpp-examples-ml/README.md

 # C++ Machine Learning OpenCV 2.4.x Teaching Examples

 OpenCV C/C++ Interface Machine Learning legacy 2.4.x interface examples used for teaching, instruction and reference over the years (2010-2013) -
-_(that for a long time, the in absence of other fully worked examples for the OpenCV machine learning components became the de facto reference for the use of these OpenCV routines)_

 **Uses older C++ interface to OpenCV ML library, with additional code** - _as these examples pre-date the new C++ OpenCV 3.x ML interface._